delano/otto/README.md

-# Otto - 0.2
+# Otto - 0.3

 **Auto-define your rack-apps in plain-text.**

 ## Overview ##

-Apps build with Otto have three, basic parts: a rackup file, a ruby file, and a routes file.
+Apps built with Otto have three, basic parts: a rackup file, a ruby file, and a routes file.
 If you've built a [Rack app](http://rack.rubyforge.org/) before, then you've seen a rackup file before.
-The ruby file is your actual app and the routes file is what Otto uses to map URI paths to a Ruby method.
+The ruby file is your actual app and the routes file is what Otto uses to map URI paths to a Ruby class and method.

 A barebones app directory looks something like this: